OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 What is the Difference Between Driver and Power Tubes?

-This is a topic which can get very technical with terms that leave you with more questions than answers.
+This is a topic that can get very technical with terms that leave you with more questions than answers.
 I’ll do my best to translate this into a simple explanation as best I can…

 A tube has three characteristics: